samervin/python-web-server/blog/posts/classic-nes-and-snes.md

 - Double Dragon II
 - __Dr.
 Mario__: One of the best 2-player competitive games I've played.
 Ever.
 Seriously!
 Clear all the viruses in rows of 4 without filling up your board.
 Clear two rows of 4 at once and you'll drop some random pieces in your opponent's board.
 You can set the difficulty independently for both players, too, which was really nice for learning the game.
 I still lose more than I win, but it's really fun regardless.
 - Excitebike
-- Final Fantasy
+- __Final Fantasy__: This one isn't bad as long as you have the manual next to you.
+There's a pretty decent RPG in here, complete with character specialties, varied weapons and armor, distinct enemies, and some certain sense of getting better at the game even outside the levelling up, i.e. mentally figuring how many party members you need to dedicate to attacking each enemy.
+The manual walks you through the entire prologue and helps you reach the next couple major milestones.
+It's cool, though it might be a little too much mental math relative to the amount of "game" there is for me to invest too much more time into it.
 - __Galaga__: This is one of my favorite arcade games.
-It's nice to have this on a home console.
+It's nice to have this on a home console, even with the controller's limitations.
 - Ghosts 'n Goblins
 - Gradius
 - Ice Climber